Dzaleka-Connect/dzaleka-connect/about.md

 ---
 title: Our Mission
-subtitle: Connecting Dzaleka Refugees and the Diaspora
+subtitle: Empowering the Dzaleka Community: Supporting the Talents and Aspirations of Artists, Entrepreneurs, and Creators
 image_alt: Dzaleka refugee camp
 seo:
   title: About Us - Dzaleka Connect
   description: >+
-    Dzaleka is more than just a refugee camp; it is a community of talented individuals who have a lot to offer the world.
-There is endless talent within the Dzaleka community, and we want to celebrate and share it with the world.
+    We are a platform dedicated to showcasing and supporting the talented artists, entrepreneurs, and creators living in the Dzaleka refugee camp

   extra:
     - name: 'og:type'